goalifyplus/docs/administrator-guides/integrations/nixstats/README.md

 }
 ```

-## Render nixstats graphs in rocket.chat
+## Render nixstats graphs in Goalify.Chat

-Add Nixstats notifications via a new WebHook in Rocket.Chat
+Add Nixstats notifications via a new WebHook in Goalify.Chat

-1. In Rocket.Chat go to "Administration"->"Integrations" and create "New Integration"
+1. In Goalify.Chat go to "Administration"->"Integrations" and create "New Integration"
 2. Choose Outgoing WebHook
 3. Select **Message Sent** as Event trigger
 4. Enter **ns** as trigger word